-Logo of the project ASADEMISA Nematis or remains or free factors Core for length Title and number of the project ACADEMICA: Accessibility and Harmonization of Higher Education in Central Asia through Curriculum Modernization and Development 561553-EPP-1-2015-1-BG-EPPKA2-CBHE-JP Project duration 15/10/2015 - 14/10/2018 Main achieved results Innovative methodologies implemented: ACADEMICA trainings combined methodology and content that provided lecturers with the cross-cutting and core competencies and skills needed for their active inclusion in the global digital learning and learning space.
-University programmes in the field of engineering sciences have been modernized with modern content and with integrated modern approaches based on technology;

-3. Systems of transnational cooperation between universities and business organizations have been established to strengthen the capacity of universities.
+Logo of the project ASADEMISA Nematis per remote of type factors b.
+As being Grands Remotion on Champion Title and number of the project ACADEMICA: Accessibility and Harmonization of Higher Education in Central Asia through Curriculum Modernization and Development 561553-EPP-1-2015-1-BG-EPPKA2-CBHE-JP Project duration 15/10/2015 - 14/10/2018 Main achieved results Innovative methodologies implemented: ACADEMICA trainings combined methodology and content that provided lecturers with the cross-cutting and core competencies and skills needed for their active inclusion in the global digital learning and learning space.
+University programmes in the field of engineering sciences have been modernized with modern content and with integrated modern approaches based on technology; Systems of transnational cooperation between universities and business organizations have been established to strengthen the capacity of universities.